Smoked Baby Back Ribs are a classic comfort food that are full of flavor and is a must for your next get together!

 - Letting sit overnight: If you forgot to do this the night before or you just simply don’t want to do this, you can skip this part and the ribs will turn out just fine (I have done it many times).
 But if you want the best results, letting it sit in the rub overnight is the best way to go!

-- here is a great recipe for how to make BBQ ribs in an Instant Pot!
+- Instant Pot: here is a great recipe for how to make Instant Pot ribs.
 Always fun to try out different kitchen gadgets!

 Originally published October 2016.